PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

 ???
 Abstract "Other factors"

-    The compliance reporting also identifies other content features that can suggest wider issues in terms of site organisation and template adherence.
+    The compliance report also identifies other content features that may suggest wider issues in terms of site organisation and template adherence.
 These include:

     - items that may suggest the Reading List is not being used appropriately (medium issue)
     - summative assessments located outside the assessment section (medium issue)